 Introducing our new Under-18s players

-With preparations underway for the new season, 10 young players have joined our Under-18s squad as full-time, first-year scholars.
+We are delighted to introduce the 10 young players who have joined our Under-18s squad as full-time, first-year scholars.

 Goalkeepers Adam Hayton and Aaron Maguire, defenders Dante Cassanova and Jordan Hackett, midfielders Oliver Turner, Jez Davies, Renaldo Torraj, Khalon Haysman and Roshaun Mathurin, plus striker Dane Scarlett make up this year’s intake and have now started work as Tottenham Hotspur players, joining our existing group of 14 scholars who are moving into their second year of full-time football.

 With social distancing measures still in place, all of our Under-18s players – like their Under-23 counterparts – have begun their pre-season period working remotely from home, with a view to begin reporting in to the Training Centre from 27 July.

 “It’s an extremely exciting time but also it’s a huge opportunity for these young men who are coming up as scholars now,” said Under-18s Coach Matt Taylor.
 “They’ve got lots of hard work in front of them, the next 12 months are going to go so quickly for them – they’ll blink and it’ll be over – but they’ve got to give everything they can, listen and learn.
 They’ll get better technically, they’ll become more tactically aware, they’ll understand football better and we’ll help them to become well-rounded young men.